neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 Package Meta Information
 ========================

-All packages need to provide some meta information to FLOW3.
+All packages need to provide some meta information to TYPO3 Flow.
 The data is split in two files, depending on primary use.

 Classes/Package.php